Code-Ninjas-Home-Office/game-building-session-tutorials-2024/hiding-ninja.md

 - :headphones: Use a ``||music:play sound||`` block to add sound effects for even more fun!
 - :id card: Use a ``||info:start countdown||`` timer to challenge the user to complete the game in a certain amount of time.
 - :circle: Use ``||game:splash||`` or ``||game:show long text||`` blocks to add game instructions.
-- :repeat: Add animations!
-Make the projectiles spin or change color as they fly.

 *Decide with your Sensei which customizations you want to make to your game.
 Click **Done** then use the MakeCode Arcade editor to access the full list of code blocks in the Toolbox.*